HASE-Group/hase_iii_userguide/oview.md

 ## System Overview

-HASE uses three types of file to specify a simulation: EDL (project.edl), EL (project.elf) and Hase++ (entity.hase) files.
+HASE uses three types of file to specify a simulation: an Entity Description Language file (project.edl), an Entity Layout File (project.elf) and Hase++ (entity.hase) files.

-The EDL file describes the components of the architecture, their ports and parameters, the links between them and the hierarchical structure (in essence the <em>logical</em> structure of the experiment).
+The EDL file describes the components of the architecture (entities), their ports and parameters, the links between them and any hierarchical structure (in essence the *logical* structure of the experiment).

-The EL file contains information relevant to the *physical* display, *i.e.* where components and ports are positioned on the screen, and any variables to be displayed.
-When creating the display, HASE also uses gif icons to represent the components on screen.
+The ELF file contains information relevant to the *physical* display, *i.e.* where components and ports are positioned on the screen, and any variables to be displayed.
+When creating the display, HASE also uses .gif icons to represent the components on screen.

 The Hase++ files specify the behaviour of each of the entities.

 ### Building the Executable

 The figure below shows the process used by HASE to convert the EDL and Hase++ files into an executable simulation.

 ![HASE Overview](images/HASE_SwareArch.gif)